denoland/deno/website/manual.md

 ### Shell completion

-You can generate completion script for your shell using `deno completions <shell>` command.
-Command outputs to standard output so you should redirect it to an appropriate file.
+You can generate completion script for your shell using the `deno completions <shell>` command.
+The command outputs to stdout so you should redirect it to an appropriate file.

-Currently supported shells are:
+The supported shells are:

 - zsh
 - bash